 Hugging the tip of the Australian east coast, Victoria is Australia’s second-smallest state, covering 227,600 square kilometres – roughly the size of the British Isles.
 Packed into such a compact area is a wealth of diverse regional areas and attractions, from sweeping coastline and pristine beaches to national parks and forests teeming with wildlife to wineries, lakes and mountains offering skiing, climbing and hiking.
-Best of all, many of Victoria’s unique and varied landscapes are easily accessible as day trips from Melbourne.
+Regions to visit include the Yarra Valley & Dandenong Ranges, Mornington Peninsula, Phillip Island, Great Ocean Road, Goldfields, Grampians, High Country, Gippsland and The Murray.
+Victoria’s unique and varied landscapes are easily accessible from Melbourne.

 To find out more about Victoria visit Tourism Victoria